arcanecode/VeraCrypt-CommandLine-Examples/Linux/post.md

 --password MySuperSecurePassword1!
 ```

 If you overrode the default PIM when creating your volume, you'll need to provide it.
-Otherwise, we can pass it the value of 0 (zero), which tells it to use the default value
+Otherwise, we can pass it the value of 0 (zero), which tells it to use the default value.

 ```bash
 --pim 0